schwarmau/study-guide/src/data_structures/data_structures.md

 <br>
 ** &Theta;(1) when the last element is known; &Theta;(n) when the last element is unknown.
 <br>
-*** Insertions/Deletions from the middle of a list are dependent on the search algorithm used to find that element.
+*** Insertions/Deletions from the middle of a list are dependent how that element is found (it is &Theta;(n) to simply go to the i<sup>th</sup> element, but searching without knowing the index has a different complexity).
 There is a &Theta;(1) tax on that algorithm.
 <br>
 **** Not technically a list structure, but included to compare indexing.
 <br>